 Data on the services provided under the NDA are collected in the Disability Services National Minimum Data Set (DS NMDS) .

 A snapshot of the latest statistics on disability support service users from the DS NMDS is provided below.

 People may use services from more than one service group.
-Forty-three per cent of people who used disability support services used ‘Community support’ services to help them live in a non-institutional setting.
-This and employment services (42%) were the most common service groups used.
+Forty-four per cent of people who used disability support services used community support services to help them live in a non-institutional setting.
+This and employment services (41%) were the most common service groups used.

-Intellectual disability is the most common disability among specialist disability service users, at one-third (33%) of all services users in 2011–12.
-However the relative proportion has been decreasing in recent years, compared with physical and psychiatric disability.
+Intellectual disability is the most common disability among disability support service users, at around one-third (31%) of all services users in 2013–14.

-Most service users required at least some assistance with the activities of daily living (52%), activities of independent living (61%) and activities in work, education and community living (57%).
+Most service users required at least some assistance with the activities of daily living (68%), activities of independent living (82%) and activities of work, education and community living (86%).